NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Toppling Dance.md

 **Prerequisites** Dance Underfoot
 * * *
 While sharing a creature's space using Dance Underfoot, your melee weapons and unarmed attacks gain the trip trait, but only against the creature whose space you share.
-You can be in the same space as a Large or larger [[Conditions/Prone|Prone]] creature, even if it's not your ally.
+You can be in the same space as a Large or larger [[Prone|Prone]] creature, even if it's not your ally.

 *Source: Pathfinder Player Core*
 *ORC*